rcaspergit/pi_projects/docs/reports/Older_Memory_tech.md

 ### Initial Connections <a name="Initial_Connections"></a> :

 Figure 5 below illustrates the initial connections for the M27C256B chip.
 Using the pin out information from figure 1 the power, control, address and data pins are connected.
 In figure 4 the positive and ground rails are connected to pins 14 (ground) and 28 (Vcc = 5V) of the M27C256B.
-All address pins are connected to ground through 500 ohm resisters as pull down resisters ensuring well defined &quot;low&quot; values for all address pins.
-All data pins are connected to the positive side of the &quot;data&quot; LED&#39;s.
+All address pins are connected to ground through 500 ohm resisters as pull down resisters ensuring well defined low values for all address pins.
+All data pins are connected to the positive side of the "data" LED's.
 The low side of each LED is connected to ground through 500 ohm resisters.
 The resistors are used to both configure the default state of pins (pull-down, or pull-up) and also as current limiters.

 Figure 4 also has a free yellow connector connected to Vcc on one side.
 This connector can be used to look at different memory location by connecting it to various address pins bringing them high.
 When the M27C256B chip was aquired, it contained data indicating the chip was used.
 By bringing each of the 15 address pins high different addresses can be accessed.